Philip the Arab and Christianity: In Zosimus and other secular writing

 Zosimus provides the lengthiest account of the games (at Historia Nova 2.1–7), but does not mention Philip.
-The games had a starring role in Zosimus' scheme of Roman history.
+The games had a starring role in Zosimus's scheme of Roman history.
 To him, the fortune of the empire was intimately related to the practice of the traditional civic rites.
-Any emperor who revived or supported those rites—Augustus, Claudius, Domitian, Septimius Severus—earns Zosimus' credit, while the emperor who ended them, Constantine I, earns his condemnation.
+Any emperor who revived or supported those rites—Augustus, Claudius, Domitian, Septimius Severus—earns Zosimus's credit, while the emperor who ended them, Constantine I, earns his condemnation.
 All the misfortune of the 4th century can be directly attributed to Constantine's discontinuation of the old rites.
-In this context, Shahîd argues, Zosimus' silence on Philip's Christianity and Philip's involvement in the games makes sense.
-First, it would have given lie to his thesis on that the practice of the traditional rites guaranteed the fortunes of empire, since the period following the games was hardly a happy one (and this argument remains valid even if both Philip's Christianity and Zosimus' awareness of the tradition is denied).
+In this context, Shahîd argues, Zosimus's silence on Philip's Christianity and Philip's involvement in the games makes sense.
+First, it would have given lie to his thesis on that the practice of the traditional rites guaranteed the fortunes of empire, since the period following the games was hardly a happy one (and this argument remains valid even if both Philip's Christianity and Zosimus's awareness of the tradition is denied).
 And second, it would have dulled his attack on Constantine by disentangling the potent alignment between imperial disaster, Christianity, and the traditional cult.
 The last emperor to celebrate the games was also the first emperor to embrace Christianity.
 The incongruity of this fact proved too much for the historian to handle, so he ignored it.